What Is Record Restriction or Expungement in Georgia?

 However, not all juvenile crimes can be expunged.
 For example, some crimes, including serious traffic offenses, child molestation, sexual battery, sex crimes, and theft, are not eligible for record restrictions.

 When it comes to eligible offenses, the court will often schedule a hearing where, ultimately, the judge has to be convinced that the individual has been rehabilitated.
-That is where an experienced juvenile defense attorney at The Waltman Firm can be of great assistance.
+That is where an experienced juvenile defense attorney can be of great assistance.

 Understanding New Expungement Law in Georgia